mrdink/wp-cocktail/README.md

 # Cocktail

 Cocktail is a starting point.
-Use Bourbon, Bitters, and Neat to build your next project.
+Use Bourbon, Bitters, and Neat to build your next WordPress project.

 ## Development